Salil Acharya

-Salil Acharya (born 3 November 1980) is an Indian actor, VJ, radio jockey and television host.
+Salil Acharya is an Indian male actor, VJ, radio jockey and television host.
 Acharya made his Bollywood debut in Mohit Suri's 2007 film Awarapan.
 He is also a radio jockey for Radio City 91.1, a film critic for BBC Asian Network and a VJ at B4U.
 He is currently working for Sony Pictures Networks India where he is the host of WWE Sunday Dhamaal.
 He visited New Orleans to be a part of WrestleMania 34 and hosted a special program Namaste Wrestlemania which aired on Sony Ten.